grammenoudis/LazyNvim/README.md

 **OR**
 Install it manually by:

--Cloning the repository
+1. Cloning the repository

 ```bash
 git clone https://github.com/grammenoudis/LazyNvim.git
 ```

--Installing the Plugins
+2. Installing the Plugins

 ```bash
 nvim +PackerSync